 3.1 Emphasize Creativity, Service and Speed to Market

 Since our games will be tied to current news events, we will emphasize our focus on creativity along with spectacular service and speed of development for our consulting clients.
 It is important for us to get to market quickly in order to capitalize on the news event that is associated with the game.
-The longer the delay between game conception and game release, the less the penetration of that game.
+An important note in this marketing plan example is that the longer the delay between game conception and game release, the less the penetration of that game.

 3.2 Emphasize Fun

 Our goal is to establish a reputation for games that poke fun at what many would consider humorous or ridiculous actions by well-known people.
 In order to cross-promote our games, each game will contain a link to our website.
 It will also offer an option to view the same information within the app itself.
 This allows users can find out about more games and subscribe to our email list and follow us on social media.

 Additionally, to help promote games via word of mouth, each game has the option to notify a friend.
 So, a user can send a text message to a friend instantly to share their excitement or recommendation about the game.

 4.0 Expense Budget Summary

 Marketing expenses are mostly for staff required to do the marketing activities listed.
 Most of the tools we need, like analytics and landing page creation, are inexpensive.
 The exceptions to this are for specific tools like email marketing and forums.

 4.1 Expense Budget by Month – Year 1

 We do not expect an increase in marketing staff requirements during the first year.
 One person can actually do a lot of these activities.
 Once they have put marketing plan processes in place, the marketing activities upkeep becomes easier.
 Junior staff can then handle it.
 Below is a breakdown of marketing expenses by month for year 1.

 4.2 Expense Budget by Year